atari-monk/apollo/content/storage001/MdFolder/Development_Journal.md

 ### 15

-13:16 -
+13:16 - 14:55

 1. Renaming file structure.
 Put index into it.
    From strorage001->folder001->file001.md to names from actuall content.
+   Fixed bumch of issues resulted and more.
+Page looks and feels better.